jacob-radford/ai-models-panguweather-gfs/README.md

-# ai-models-panguweather
+# ai-models-panguweather-gfs

-`ai-models-panguweather` is an [ai-models](https://github.com/ecmwf-lab/ai-models) plugin to run [Huawei's Pangu-Weather](https://github.com/198808xc/Pangu-Weather).
+`ai-models-panguweather-gfs` is an extension of the [ai-models-panguweather](https://github.com/ecmwf-lab/ai-models-panguweather) package, which itself is a plugin to run [Huawei's Pangu-Weather](https://github.com/198808xc/Pangu-Weather) with [ai-models](https://github.com/ecmwf-lab/ai-models).

 Pangu-Weather: A 3D High-Resolution Model for Fast and Accurate Global Weather Forecast, arXiv preprint: 2211.02556, 2022.
 <https://arxiv.org/abs/2211.02556>